skibrit/echo-template/README.md

 Install the LiveReload Server from [here](http://livereload.com/) and include the project location.

+### SCSS
 To use Scss write run `npm run css` and then write scss code on the `src/styles/main.scss` file.
-It will be compiled into `main.css file also the js file will be updated with the latest css.
+It will be compiled into `main.css` file also the js file will be updated with the latest css.

+### CSS
 If you don't want to use scss then just write css in the `main.css` it will also update the latest css on the js file.

 All Done.